squall2046/liri-node-app/README.md

 # :headphones: liri-node-app

 ## Overview
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-It is a **command line node app** that takes in parameters and gives you back data.
+It is a Node **command line app** that takes in parameters and gives you back data.
 ####   :point_right: Click  **[>>>Here<<<](https://youtu.be/F9wBMugsnOE)**  Check my :tv: video to see how it works.
 ![concert](/imgs/w6.jpg)